This information will help your prepare for your ZepHr® pH Monitoring System test at Memorial Sloan Kettering (MSK).

 Before Your Procedure

-If you take insulin or other medication for diabetes, you may need to change the dose on the day of your procedure.
-Ask the doctor who prescribes this medication for you what you should do the day before and the morning of your procedure.
+If you take insulin or another medication for diabetes, you may need to change the dose on the day of your procedure.
+This is because you can’t eat after midnight the night before your procedure.

-A few days before your procedure you will receive a telephone call from an endoscopy nurse.
-He or she will review the instructions in this guide with you and ask you questions about your medical history.
-The nurse will also review your medications and tell you which to take the morning of your procedure.
+Three to 5 days before your procedure, an endoscopy nurse will call you.
+The nurse will review the instructions in this guide with you and ask you about your medical history.
+They will also review your medications and tell you which ones to take on the morning of your procedure.

-If you need to cancel your procedure for any reason, please call the doctor who scheduled it for you.
+If you need to cancel your procedure for any reason, call the doctor who scheduled it for you.

 The Day of Your Procedure

-- Take only the medications your doctor told you to take the morning of your procedure.
+- Take only the medications your nurse told you to take the morning of your procedure.
 Take them with a few sips of water.

-- Do not put on any lotion, cream, powder, deodorant, makeup, or perfume.
+- Don’t put on any lotion, cream, deodorant, makeup, powder, or perfume.